-- (i) Export; - (ii) Domestic shipment: shipments to other material balance areas or shipments for a non-safeguarded (non-peaceful) activity; - (iii) Nuclear loss: loss of nuclear material due to its transformation into other element(s) or isotope(s) as a result of nuclear reactions; - (iv) Measured discard: nuclear material which has been measured, or estimated on the basis of measurements, and disposed of in such a way that it is not suitable for further nuclear use; - (v) Retained waste: nuclear material generated from processing or from an operational accident, which is deemed to be unrecoverable for the time being but which is stored; - (vi) Exemption: exemption of nuclear material from safeguards on account of its use or quantity; and - (vii) Other loss: for example, accidental loss (that is, irretrievable and inadvertent loss of nuclear material as the result of an operational accident) or theft. - K. Key measurement point means a location where nuclear material appears in such a form that it may be measured to determine material flow or inventory.
-Key measurement points thus include, but are not limited to, the inputs and outputs (including measured discards) and storages in material balance areas. - L. Man-year of inspection means, for the purposes of Article 79, 300 man-days of inspection, a man-day being a day during which a single inspector has access to a facility at any time for a total of not more than eight hours. - M. Material balance area means an area in or outside of a facility such that: - (a) The quantity of nuclear material in each transfer into or out of each material balance area can be determined; and - (b) The physical inventory of nuclear material in each material balance area can be determined when necessary, in accordance with specified procedures, in order that the material balance for Agency safeguards purposes can be established.
+- (a) increases: - (i) import; - (ii) domestic receipt: receipts from other material balance areas, receipts from a non-safeguarded (non-peaceful) activity or receipts at the starting point of safeguards; - (iii) nuclear production: production of special fissionable material in a reactor; and - (iv) de-exemption: re-application of safeguards on nuclear material previously exempted therefrom on account of its use or quantity. - (b) decreases: - (i) export; - (ii) domestic shipment: shipments to other material balance areas or shipments for a non-safeguarded (non-peaceful) activity; - - (iv) measured discard: nuclear material which has been measured, or estimated on the basis of measurements, and disposed of in such a way that it is not suitable for further nuclear use; - (v) retained waste: nuclear material generated from processing or from an operational accident, which is deemed to be unrecoverable for the time being but which is stored; - (vi) exemption: exemption of nuclear material from safeguards on account of its use or quantity; and - (vii) other loss: for example, accidental loss (that is, irretrievable and inadvertent loss of nuclear material as the result of an operational accident) or theft.

+K. key measurement point means a location where nuclear material appears in such a form that it may be measured to determine material flow or inventory.
+Key measurement points thus include, but are not limited to, the inputs and outputs (including measured discards) and storages in material balance areas.

+L. man-year of inspection means, for the purposes of Article 79, 300 man-days of inspection, a man-day being a day during which a single inspector has access to a facility at any time for a total of not more than eight hours.

+- M. material balance area means an area in or outside of a facility such that: - (a) the quantity of nuclear material in each transfer into or out of each material balance area can be determined; and - (b) the physical inventory of nuclear material in each material balance area can be determined when necessary, in accordance with specified procedures, in order that the material balance for Agency safeguards purposes can be established.

-N. Material unaccounted for means the difference between book inventory and physical inventory.
+N. material unaccounted for means the difference between book inventory and physical inventory.